xymus/pep8analysis/README.md

 For basic results, execute on the Pep/8 program prog.pep with `bin/pep8analyzer prog.pep`.

-Call `bin/pep8analyer --help` to see the available (and up to date) options.
+Call `bin/pep8analyer --help` for a description of the available (and up to date) options.